Moussa Dadis Camara: 28 September events

 On 28 September 2009, opposition party members demonstrated in the Stade du 28 Septembre in Conakry, demanding that Camara step down.
 Although many branches of security forces were involved, the presidential guard "Red Berets", led by Abubakar "Toumba" Diakite, were responsible for the violence, firing on, knifing, bayonetting, and gang-raping the fleeing civilians, killing at least 157 people (U.N.) and injuring at least 1,200 not just in the stadium but as many fled on streets.
 In response to criticism from international human rights organisations, the government has said that only 56 people died and most were trampled by fleeing protesters.
 Following the event, cell phone photos from anonymous sources circulated on the Internet, showing what appears to be many women being raped by Camara's soldiers.
 Few women have spoken up about the attacks against them because of a societal stigma against the victims of sexual assault.
-However, Doctors Without Borders has confirmed that they have treated several rape and sexual violence victims of the incident.
+However, Médecins Sans Frontières has confirmed that they have treated several rape and sexual violence victims of the incident.
 For a people already accustomed to violence, the rapes were nonetheless especially shocking as they took place in the open space, under broad daylight, and were horrifically violent and often mortal.
 According to numerous witness accounts, women were horrendously gang-raped using gun barrels and other objects.
 Some were raped then shot with the rifle barrel in their vaginas.
 The International Criminal Court is currently investigating the incident and the African Union asked for Camara's resignation.

 In response to the incident, the Economic Community of West African States imposed an arms embargo on Guinea.
 The African Union, the European Union and the United States punished Moussa Dadis Camara and forty-one other junta members in late October 2009.
 The African Union imposed a travel ban and froze any bank accounts owned by the forty-two.
 The European Union did the same a day earlier.
 The United States opted for a travel ban alone.
 The African Union's commissioner for peace and security said the sanctions were intended to punish the junta and would not affect areas such as trade which may impact on the lives of ordinary citizens.